Bioconductor/bioconductor.org/content/developers/rss-feeds.md

 ## About the Feeds

-The RSS feeds contain a link to the daily build report which contains clickable icons labeled with the build status (OK, ERROR, WARNINGS, TIMEOUT), that look something like this:
+The RSS feeds contain a link to your package's daily build report which contains clickable icons labeled with the build status (OK, ERROR, WARNINGS, TIMEOUT), that look something like this: